Challenging academic traditions.

 “He practices philosophy in the same way as musicians practice jazz – a truly insightful and original free-thinker.
 Actually he could be described as a Jazz Philosopher.” – Chrysalis Jones.

-Bio – Greg Scorzo is a philosopher who writes, teaches, gives talks and encages people in participatory philosophical dialogues.
+Bio – Greg Scorzo is a philosopher who writes, teaches, gives talks and engages people in participatory philosophical dialogues.
+He also has extensive knowledge of Art Films and Cinema and all genres of Music.

 He was a founder member of One plus One magazine which developed into CULTURE ON THE OFFENSIVE, and contributor to One+One Filmmakers Journal since 2010.
 He taught philosophy at the University of Nottingham until 2014 but became disillusioned by the constraints of academia .
 He has a PhD in Meta-Ethics, and an MA in Ethics and Political Philosophy from the University of Nottingham, and a BA in Philosophy from Whittier College in California.